How to Get Rid of Rats in Attic, Walls & House?

 Step 2: Remove Food and Nesting Spots That Keep Rodents Comfortable

-Focus on removing what keeps them comfortable:
+Focus on removing what makes the attic comfortable:

 Step 3: Use Traps the Right Way (Best Option for Most Homes)